seungho-snu/SROT/README.md

     python train.py -opt options/train/train.yml

-Before running this code, prepare the training pairs.
-The example of uising the DIV2K dataset is
+Before you run this code, please prepare the training pairs.
+An example of using the DIV2K dataset is

     python extract_subimgs_single.py -i path_to\DIV2K_train_HR\ -o path_to\DIV2K_train_HR_sub_480 -crop_sz 480 -step 240
     python extract_subimgs_single.py -i path_to\DIV2K_train_LR_bicubic\X4 -o path_to\DIV2K_train_LR_bicubic\X4_sub_120 -crop_sz 120 -step 60

 - Set the paths in the yml file.
-In this case, dataroot_LQ is path_to\DIV2K_train_LR_bicubic\X4_sub_120 and dataroot_GT is path_to\DIV2K_train_HR_sub_480.
+In this case, dataroot_LQ is path_to\DIV2K_train_LR_bicubic\X4_sub_120, and dataroot_GT is path_to\DIV2K_train_HR_sub_480.
 - The extract_subimgs_single.py code is in the codes\scripts.

-Before running this code, download the pretrained RRDB SR 4x model <a href="https://www.dropbox.com/s/m0ejc0qhqi9l1rq/RRDB_PSNR_x4.pth?dl=0">Link</a>.
-This pretrained RRDB_PSNR_4x.pth is provided by the ESRGAN author <a href="https://github.com/xinntao/ESRGAN">Link</a>.
+Before running this code, download the pre-trained RRDB SR 4x model <a href="https://www.dropbox.com/s/m0ejc0qhqi9l1rq/RRDB_PSNR_x4.pth?dl=0">Link</a>.
+This pre-trained RRDB_PSNR_4x.pth is provided by the ESRGAN author <a href="https://github.com/xinntao/ESRGAN">Link</a>.
  - Set the path of pretrain_model_G in the yml file.

 ## Citation